getnamingo/registry/docs/configuration.md

 };
 ```

-Add the following zone definition:
+Then, add the zone definition:

 ```bash
 zone "test." {